DxxxxY/eros/README.md

 - [ ] Color switch button
 - [ ] Fix underline animation color switch
 - [ ] Make unselected nav elements slightly darker and add hover
+- [ ] Fix ALL so that it uses CSS Selectors